Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 # F5.
 Aftermath of the Mission

-If the players successfully deliver Izek’s severed head to [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]], she thanks them and assures them that she and her associates will “take it from here.”
+If the players successfully deliver Izek’s severed head to [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]], she thanks them and assures them that she and her associates will “take it from here.”
 If the players are concerned about the possibility of further bloodshed, Lady Wachter assures them that, once shown Izek’s head, Baron Vallakovich will step down peacefully.
 She promises to provide them with any promised compensation the following evening at Wachterhaus, and invites them to attend a public transition ceremony in the town square the following morning.

 > [!abstract]+ **The Transfer of Power**
 >